vatan45/vatan45/README.md

 About me

-I am an Computer science and Engineering student currently in my third year.
+I am an Computer science and Engineering student currently in my first year.
 I love to learn and build something new, productive, innovative and creative.

 🌱 I’m currently learning DSA and Full Stack Web development..